 The user starts the Liveness2XPDL tool and imports through the File menu the three role models, as presented in Figure 5.
 Then, the user can select one role and the Single role transformation option from the Transform menu, or more than one (holding down the control key) and the Multiple role transformation option from the Transform menu.
-In Figure 6 the reader can see the single role file for the Complex Provider role.
+In Figure 6 the reader can see the single role file for the Complex Provider role after it has been imported to the free Together Workflow Editor (www.together.at).